sofiadebellis/sofiadebellis/README.md

 <h3>Things I've done in the past</h3>
 <ul>
-<li><li>I worked at <strong>Canva</strong> from November 2024 to Feburary 2025 as a Frontend Software Engineering Intern in the User Voice team - where we aim to provide world-class customer support.
+<li>I worked at <strong>Canva</strong> from November 2024 to Feburary 2025 as a Frontend Software Engineering Intern in the User Voice team - where we aim to provide world-class customer support.
 My specific area of focus was in specialist experience and platform - enabling our support staff to empower all customers with incredible internal technology experiences. 🥳</li>
 <li>I worked at <strong>Atlassian</strong> from September 2023 to Janurary 2024 as an Full-Stack Engineering Intern on the team behind the new <a href = "https://www.atlassian.com/software/jira/service-management/features/itsm/virtual-agent">Jira Service Management Virtual Agent</a>, a virtual agent integrated with Atlassian Intelligence that automates support interactions from within Slack. 🤩</li>
 <li>I was the 2024 Vice President of Public Relations for <a href = "https://www.wiesoc.com/">UNSW Women in Engineering Society</a> 💜</li>
 <li>I worked at <strong>Revolutionise Sport</strong> from November 2022 to Feburary 2023 as an Full-Stack Engineering Intern </li> where my I refactored, redesigned and rebuilt company platform from legacy PHP code into Laravel framework. 🥰